 Before answering questions about your injuries, see a doctor or go to an emergency room.
 Explain that you are not sure whether or not you were injured, and state that you will give the insurer more information about your physical and psychological state after you have seen a physician.
 This can help you protect your legal rights.

-If you were injured in a car accident, including if it sent you into shock, contact a car accident lawyer to ensure the protection of your rights.
+If you were injured in a car accident, including if it sent you into shock, contact a car accident lawyer in Denver to ensure the protection of your rights.
 Your lawyer can connect you to top doctors in your area and help you prove shock to an insurance corporation.
 Then, your lawyer can negotiate with an insurance claims adjuster to maximize your financial recovery.
-For more information about how a car accident lawyer can help, contact The Fang Law Firm today.
+For more information about how a car accident lawyer can help, contact Fang Accident Lawyers today.